Ewa Bandrowska-Turska: Biography

-In 1938, she appeared in a film, based on Stanisław Moniuszko's opera Halka, performing the title role.
+In 1938, she sang in a film, based on Stanisław Moniuszko's opera Halka, performing the title role as a singing voice of actress Liliana Zielińska.
 The film opened in New York in January 1938 and was still being shown in tours in the United States in 1944 and 1945.
 In 1939, a special trans-Atlantic broadcast was set up from the Royal Castle in Cracow to the United States.
 Bandrowska-Turska performed four songs by Karol Szymanowski for U.S. audiences.
 From 1945 to 1949 Bandrowska-Turska served as a music professor at the State Academy of Music in Kraków and then from 1949 to 1951, she taught at the College of Opera in Poznań.

 Her repertoire was diverse and included both early music and contemporary classical music.
 Bandrowska-Turska premiered many works by Szymanowski, including his Fairy-tale Princess for voice and orchestra, Op.
 31. Tadeusz Kassern wrote a concerto for voice and orchestra, Op.
 8, for her.
 She also performed Reinhold Glière's concerto for coloratura soprano and orchestra in F minor, Op.
 82, and Alexander Arutiunian's concerto for coloratura soprano.
 She sang works in six languages, including French, German, Polish and Russian.
 Lyric operas were her specialty, and she performed in Puccini's La bohème, Verdi's La traviata, and both Manon and Werther by Jules Massenet.
 Some of her best-known roles were Constanza in Mozart's Die Entführung aus dem Serail, Marguerite de Valois in Meyerbeer's Les Huguenots, Leila in Bizet's Les pêcheurs de perles, the title role in Moniuszko's The Countess, and Leonora in Verdi's Il Trovatore.
 Her final performance was as Moniuszko's Countess in September 1961 at the Grand Theatre of Warsaw.